Info Page

 If you believe the treatment will be effective - you have already covered first base!
 A positive mindset will influence how you think, feel, and behave towards your treatment.
 In a nutshell, a positive mindset will bring positive results.

 Parking is easy.
-There is on-street parking on Lyell street, opposite our clinic, or you can enter driveway and park on the left.
+There is on-street parking on Lyell street, opposite our clinic.
+Please DO NOT park in the driveway.

 Payment.
-As we do not provide EFTPOS, payments can be made with cash or online banking after the treatment.
+As we do not provide EFTPOS, payments can be made with cash or online banking.
 Please bear in mind herbals and supplements have additional costing above acupuncture treatments.

 Private health insurance.
 If acupuncture is covered as extras with your health insurance then you qualify for a rebate with Bowral Acupuncture.
 As we do not provide HICAPS, a written receipt will be issued to you with my unique provider number for you to claim.